* (bias confirmed; I HATE the tabloids so may not be diplomatic with my choice of words here) *

 Let’s look into this one in a bit more detail, shall we?

 At the end of the trial it was found that the mice which had been (massively) overfed BCAAs had gained weight and developed a few health complications (as we always see in overweight populations).
 Remember, that these were isolcaloric diets, so no adjustment in Calorie intake was made despite the increase in consumption.
 The conclusion?

 So you see, newspaper reporters are usually completely incapable of interpreting scientific research.
-As I said t the start they mostly only read the abstract or even just the title and then they put 2 and 2 together and come up with 37!
+As I said at the start, they mostly only read the abstract or even just the title, and then they put 2 and 2 together and come up with 37!
 It's likely that they are not trained to interpret this data and should therefore not be reporting on it.
 Or they are deliberately misrepresenting the data for clicks.
 Which also means they should not be reporting on it.
 This is how fake news spreads.

 Well, it's an essential nutrient that is responsible for growth and repair of cells in your body.
 So much so that current research shows that HIGHER protein intakes are necessary to avoid Sarcopenia and Osteoporosis in ageing populations, with 0.4-0.6 g/kg being the ideal range per meal (3).
 To put that into perspective a 70kg person would need 28 - 42g of Leucine rich protein per meal for optimisation.
 Leucine is one of those branch chained amino acids I mentioned.
 In other words, low protein diets result in loss of muscle and bone density, especially as we age and these are potential indicators of early mortality.